Files & Databases Tab - Environment Options

 - When CHECKED (default): SwissSys automatically saves backup files every 15 minutes to a

-\Backups\subfolder in your tournament folder - When UNCHECKED: Automatic backups are disabled, but you can still create manual backups via the File menu
+\Backups\subfolder in your tournament folder - When UNCHECKED: Backups are no longer saved automatically, but you can still create manual backups via the File menu

 - Backup filename format: